jingyuyao/elitetraderoutes/deployment.md

 The deployment process varies greatly depending on the system and a lot of unforeseen factors.

+### Before anything

+Define your own production.py and production.cnf in configs/.
+Use the develop versions as reference.

 ### General process:

 - Fresh ubuntu (update, upgrade)